Joe Hardy (footballer): Accrington Stanley

 On 8 July 2021, Hardy signed a two-year contract with League One club Accrington Stanley on a free transfer.
 He suffered a calf injury in pre-season, which required surgery and he returned to full training in late November.
 On 27 January 2022, Hardy joined Scottish Championship club Inverness Caledonian Thistle on loan until the end of the 2021–22 season.
 In a season which concluded with defeat in the Scottish Premiership playoff Final, Hardy made 18 appearances and scored his first senior goal, in a 4–0 win over Hamilton Academical on 29 April 2022.

 Hardy was again absent from the matchday squad throughout the 2022–23 season and on 17 March 2023, he joined Northern Premier League Premier Division club Marine on loan until the end of the campaign.
 He scored four goals in eight appearances and was a part of the Liverpool Senior Cup-winning squad.
 Hardy was released when his contract expired.
 He failed to win a call into a matchday squad during his two seasons at the Crown Ground.

-Non-League football
+Bootle

-Hardy began the 2023–24 season with Northern Premier League First Division West club Bootle, for whom he made five appearances without scoring during the opening month of the 2023–24 season.
+Hardy began the 2023–24 season with Northern Premier League First Division West club Bootle.
+He made five appearances without scoring during the opening month of the season and then retired as a player.